How Danny Elfman made goths love Christmas

 When it was first released in 1993, Tim Burton’s The Nightmare Before Christmas was a game-changer.
 Somehow, the film’s use of Burton’s signature German-expressionism-fueled goth style and elaborate stop-motion animation made it a classic film for two holidays at once.
 Not only that, but its jaunty-yet-morbid music grabbed a generation of punk, goth, and metal fans, who saw the film as the ultimate symbol of their lighthearted love of all things dark and twisted.
 To hear the rollicking, cheery tons of a song like What’s This, one would thing the mind behind Nightmare’s soundtrack was as much a devotee of Christmas as they were Halloween.
 This is not the case.

-“I dropped into [film composing] just as quickly as Jack dropped through that door,” laughs Danny on the phone in Glasgow, where he’s getting ready to begin a series of shows performing the soundtrack of Nightmare live with a full orchestra.
+“I dropped into [film composing] just as quickly as Jack dropped through that door,” laughs Danny.
 “I had no intention of being a composer.
 It was the farthest thing from my mind.
 When I started the band, it was kind of crazy, because I had imagined not going into music at all.
 I imagined going into film school and becoming an editor or a cinematographer or something like that.
 Music and acting were the two parts of filmmaking that I never thought I’d be doing.”

-Are you enjoying the Nightmare Before Christmas live performances, all these years after the movie came out?
+Do you enjoy the Nightmare Before Christmas live performances, all these years after the movie came out?

 Given that you get tired of things so quickly, what has kept the Nightmare performances exciting for you?